 Global reach and innovation

-Often these efforts incorporate innovative solutions for managing risk., These include weather insurance schemes for farmers or early warning systems linked with national social protection schemes that can be quickly scaled up in the case of extreme weather events.
+Often these efforts incorporate innovative solutions for managing risk.
+These include weather insurance schemes for farmers or early warning systems linked with national social protection schemes that can be quickly scaled up in the case of extreme weather events.
 Combining innovation and traditional knowledge allows vulnerable people to better manage risks and escape hunger and poverty.
+WFP, through the R4 Rural Resilience Initiative, is using groundbreaking research led by the International Research Institute for Climate and Society (IRI) and the National Aeronautics and Space Administration’s (NASA) Goddard Space Flight Center to build the resilience of climate vulnerable farmers across Africa by applying the newest and most appropriate index insurance tools.

 Map: Climate Change & Food Security